BBGrimmett2/bbgrimmett2.github.io/_posts/2025-07-12-Deploy-Minecraft-Server-With-Ansible-And-ServiceNow.md

 In this post, we will walk through how to deploy a **Vanilla Minecraft server** using **Ansible Automation Platform**(AAP) and **ServiceNow**(SNOW).
 While it may sound like just a fun side project, this demo highlights how enterprise-grade tools can deliver **governed, repeatable, and self-service automation**, even for complex environments.

 You might be thinking: *“Sure, but what does Minecraft have to do with enterprise IT?”*
 Here’s the trick, **Minecraft is just a Java application running on a server**.
 What we’re really demonstrating is a reusable pattern for deploying pre-baked application environments.
-The same techniques could apply to **Tomcat, .NET apps, nginx, database servers**, or other internal services.
+The same techniques could apply to **Tomcat, .NET apps, Nginx, database servers**, or other internal services.
 It’s a fun way to explore serious automation.

 We’ll walk through the playbook design, the ServiceNow integration, and how this architecture maps to real-world workflows you’d find in a modern enterprise environment.